loayalsaid1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c: copy teh first N bytes from a src buffer to a dest one 1-memcpy.c: copy teh first N bytes from a src buffer to a dest one

+2-strchr.c: return a pointer to the first occurence of a character in a string 2-strchr.c: return a pointer to the first occurence of a character in a string